BrianSlick/Book-UITableViewGuide/01.Concepts/Concepts.md

 ![Sample table views showing different built-in styles](./images/concepts_table_styles.png)

 Nothing has changed about the data that is powering these tables, these are simply alternate visual representations.
 The difference between them is a single line of code, or one pull-down menu selection in IB.
 Like everything else visual, table views received a makeover for iOS 7.
 As you can see here, the two styles are not _that_ different.
 Prior to iOS 7, the distinction between them was far more dramatic, and in my opinion more useful.
 These days, my guess is that average users don't even realize there is a difference.
 The rows are almost exactly the same in each case, so the differences are in the section headers.
-Notice that Grouped has more vertical space, and a smaller font while forcing all-caps.
+Notice that Grouped uses more vertical space, and a smaller font while forcing all-caps.
 Notice that Plain still has "Section 2" shown at the top, hovering over the rows.
+(Remember that I said previously that all subviews of a scrollview will scroll, so imagine the work that is being done to keep that header view stationary.)
 You can observe the Plain table style in action by going to the Contacts app and flipping through your friends, and you can see the Grouped style in the Settings app.
 In general, if you have a lengthy list of records, the Plain style is probably more appropriate.
 If you have a short list of items, perhaps not all of the same type such as settings, then Grouped is probably the way to go.
 But these are style choices to make, and not hard and fast rules that you must abide.

 ## Customization

 We have only just scratched the surface of how to customize a table view visually, and haven't talked about behaviors at all.
 Just comparing Contacts and Settings, we see things like a column of letters on the right side of the screen, we see switches, we see icons, we see arrows, to say nothing of what happens when we tap on rows.
 In Contacts we see a person's details, but in Settings we see very different screens upon tapping different rows.
-And I will say that Apple is mostly using built-in table view capabilities here; your average Twitter app is probably doing all kinds of neat tricks that aren't directly supported without a fair amount of customization.
+And I will point out that Apple is mostly using built-in table view capabilities here; your average Twitter app is probably doing all kinds of neat tricks that aren't directly supported without a fair amount of customization.
 So the question then becomes: How do we customize a table view?
+To understand why UITableView works the way it does, let us first take a look at a few of the possible choices a class designer can make.

-When it comes to customizing any object, the designer of that object has a number of techniques to choose from to support that customization.
+When it comes to customizing any object, the designer of that class has a number of techniques to choose from to support that customization.
 Let's pretend that UILabel did not provide any means to change the text color; it only shows black text.
 Your only customization option would be to subclass UILabel, and override some code so that you could get another color.

 ```objc
 // Objective-C